flashlin/Samples/torch-qa/fine-tune/data-user/ai.md

 Question: What is MT-Bench?
 Answer: MT-Bench evaluation benchmark comprises 8 sets of questions distributed across 160 distinct knowledge domains.
 Under the MT-Bench benchmark, models are required to answer initial questions and provide responses to subsequent ones.

+Question: When assessing the capabilities of a Large Language Model (LLM), what visual method could be used to express this evaluation?
+Answer: When evaluating the capabilities of a Large Language Model (LLM), it can be expressed visually using a radar chart.
+This chart will display the following indicators:
+* Writing: Ability to effectively write text for different purposes and audiences.
+* Roleplay: Involves taking on roles and performing in simulated environments, often used for learning and development.
+* Reasoning: The mental process of creating arguments, making decisions, and problem-solving.
+* Math: Study of numbers, quantities, shapes, and patterns.
+* Coding: Writing instructions for computers using programming languages.
+* Extraction: Retrieving specific data or information from larger datasets or databases.
+* STEM: Education and professions in science, technology, engineering, and mathematics.
+* Humanities: Studies related to human culture, including arts, history, and literature.